 printf reboot | android-sh

 Now, in Termux etc., Shift+2 types the " character, and Shift+' types the @ character, as is expected with a UK keyboard layout.
+Second way - Editing a copy of the file and bind mounting it over the original.

 It's also possible to do it without editing the file directly, by copying it out to /usr/local (or to a place accessible within the File Browser such as ~/Downloads) editing the copy, bind mounting it back in place, then rebooting the Android container.
-In this case, the bind mount and Android reboot have to be redone after every time Chrome OS is rebooted.
+In this case, the bind mount and Android reboot have to be redone after every time Chrome OS is rebooted.i.e.

 Either: